simeononsecurity/simeononsecurity.ch/content/articles/vmware-esxi-citrix-xenserver-hyper-v-comparison/index.en.md

 ### **Proxmox Virtual Environment (Proxmox VE)**

-**Proxmox Virtual Environment (Proxmox VE)** presents an innovative virtualization solution, seamlessly merging two potent technologies: **KVM (Kernel-based Virtual Machine)** for robust virtual machine deployment and **LXC (Linux Containers)** for efficient lightweight containerization.
-This distinctive approach empowers users to harness the capabilities of both VMs and containers on a single, unified platform.
-Proxmox VE enhances ease of management with its intuitive **web-based management interface** and bolsters reliability with support for **clustering**, ensuring **high availability** of resources.
+**Proxmox Virtual Environment (Proxmox VE)** presents an innovative virtualization solution, smoothly merging two potent technologies: **KVM (Kernel-based Virtual Machine)** for robust virtual machine deployment and **LXC (Linux Containers)** for efficient lightweight containerization.
+This distinctive approach helps users to use the capabilities of both VMs and containers on a single, unified platform.
+Proxmox VE enhances ease of management with its intuitive **web-based management interface** and strengthens reliability with support for **clustering**, ensuring **high availability** of resources.

 {{< youtube id="GMAvmHEWAMU" >}}